-Did you see how many time barley appeared within the information above?
+Did you see how many times barley appeared within the information above?

 Barley is the only allergen other than peanuts and tree nuts we were instructed by his allergist not to trial under any circumstances.
-Crap!
-We’ve been poisoning our son for weeks and not even knowing it.
-I never thought Amylase would contain a hidden allergen like barley.
+We've been unknowingly poisoning our son for weeks.
+We never thought Amylase would contain a hidden allergen like barley.